TheMechanicalBeing/automate-the-boring-stuff/Chapter 7 - Pattern Matching with Regular Expressions/README.md

 - Find all matches of both regexes
 - Format the matched strings into a single string to paste
 - Display some kind of message if no matches found in the text

+## Exercise 2 - Date Detection

+Console application that detects each date format in text and then validates it.

+### Requirements
+- Write regular expression that detects and saves each date format DD/MM/YYYY
+- Iterate over each date and print it in console
+- Also, Validate each date provided in text and figure out whether given date is valid or not